What is an on-campus internship (OCI)?

 - A three credit hour class held on campus during the fall and winter semesters

-- Students come from the Marriott School or other colleges as needed for the project description
+- Students come from BYU Marriott or other colleges as needed for the project description

 - Students work nine hours per week (three credits times three hours per credit)